khalid-hussain/theprophetswudu/chap2-components-of-wudu.md

 does it mean ‘up to/until’ or ‘up to and including’?

-He who says that it means ‘up to’ does not include the elbows in the washing—just as Allāh !swt says:
+He who says that it means ‘up to’ does not include the elbows in the washing—just as Allāh BSWT says:

 > ...thumma 'atimmus-siyaama ilaa -llail: Then complete your fast till the night appears; [Sūrah al-Baqarah, 2:187]